 - Campaign strategy, planning, and implementation of knowledge

 - Social media and website analytics training

 - Public speaking and presentation practice

 Among the classes in the 52-hour major are:

 - Global Communication

 In 2018, 100% of Anderson University public relations graduates found employment in the field or started graduate school.
-Paving the way to a first job in the field of public relations were strong internship opportunities in the county and to our neighbors in Fishers and Indianapolis:
+Because we understand how important it is to enter the job market right after graduation, we pave the way to a first job in the field of public relations with strong internship opportunities.
+Some of these companies and organizations are within in the county and others are in our neighboring communities of Fishers and Indianapolis: